CLSherrod/clsherrod.github.io/_posts/2026-01-19-good-person-in-a-broken-world.md

 **I don’t let the world flood my brain.**

 - I avoid watching the news—it’s too loud, too toxic.
+And only read neutral news.
+I avoid video news entirely.
 - I only read what I need to know.
 - I support leaders who reflect my values—and trust them to do their job.